 AMP's strategic plan is dynamic.
 Implementation success is reviewed and celebrated annually by the Board of Directors, who add and archive strategic goals and objectives as necessary to accommodate the needs associated with this dynamic field.
 Foundational to its strategic plan are AMP's Mission, Vision, and Core Principles.
+We invite you to peruse our entire website, see our strategic success, and take advantage of all that AMP has to offer.

 Goal: To be the identifiable and creditable professional organization on all matters concerning molecular diagnostics; to influence relevant policy, especially regulatory and reimbursement, in public and private arenas.